cometbft/cometbft/docs/architecture/adr-082-e2e-abci++.md

 	return true, nil
 }
 ```
-This function is the only function that is using auto-generated parser and
+This function is the only function that uses auto-generated parser and
 lexer.
-It returns true if the execution is valid, otherwise it returns an
+It returns true if the execution is valid.
+Otherwise, it returns an
-error that is composed of parser errors and some additional information
+error composed of parser errors and some additional information
-that we added.
-An example of an error returned by `VerifyExecution`
+we added.
+An example of an error produced by `VerifyExecution`
 is the following:

 ```